kubernetes/contributor-site/content/en/blog/2026/what-i-learned-from-joining-the-blog-team/index.md

 Replace `{YYYY}`, `{MM}`, `{DD}`, and `{slug}` with the actual values.

-*Now you may ask, who sets the date?* You do!
-But before you open the publish PR, drop us a message in [#sig-docs-blog](https://kubernetes.slack.com/archives/CJDHVD54J) and let the team know what date you have in mind. *(Come on in, we are friendly!)*.
-The team can confirm the date, suggest a change if needed, and once everyone is aligned you go ahead and open the publish PR. *(It's that easy!)*
+*Now how is the publication date assigned?* To open the publish PR, one has to jump on [#sig-docs-blog](https://kubernetes.slack.com/archives/CJDHVD54J) channel to discuss the publication date with the other blog editors.
+The team confirms the date, suggest a change if needed, and once everyone is aligned , a publish PR can be created *(It's that easy!)*

-*My personal tip: introduce yourself while you are there, trust me you will love it!*

 One thing to keep in mind though, keep the publish PR small.
 Do not bundle in content changes.
 The smaller the PR, the easier it is to track, review, and fix if something goes wrong.